NVIDIA/nim-anywhere/README.md

 2. Create an `__init__.py` file in the new directory that uses Gradio to define the UI.
 The Gradio Blocks layout should be defined in a variable called `page`.
-3. It is recomended that any CSS and JS files needed for this view be saved in the same directory.
+3. It is recommended that any CSS and JS files needed for this view be saved in the same directory.
 See the `chat` page for an example.
 4. Open the `code/frontend/pages/__init__.py` file, import the new page, and add the new page to the `__all__` list.